MegaRockLabs/smart-account-auth/README.md

 ### Replay Attack Protection

-If replay attack protection is enabled on the contract side, the message to be signed must be a json strong of the following format
+If replay attack protection is enabled on the contract side, the message to be signed must be a json string of the following format

 ```typescript
 type DataToSign = {